aigen31/wp-seeders/README.md

 ## Description ##

-Create terms and taxonomies (in next releases) in WordPress using WP CLI
+Create terms in WordPress using WP CLI

 ## Available commands ##

-Run seeding
+Launching the Seeder Annihilator Cannon 3000
 ```bash
 wp seeders run
 ```

-Seeding init
+Pre-launching the Seeding Reactor
 ```bash
 wp seeders init
 ```

 ## Installation ##

-1. Upload `wp-seeders` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Installation manual lost during reactor meltdown.
+Proceed intuitively.

 ## Frequently Asked Questions ##

-There is nothing
+**Q: Why doesn't anything work?**
+A: Maybe you forgot to offer a sacrifice to the seeding cannon.

+**Q: What should I do if everything explodes?**
+A: Celebrate.
+It means the system is operational.

+**Q: Where is the proper documentation?**
+A: It was abducted by aliens for testing purposes.

+**Q: Can I cancel the seeding?**
+A: You can.
+But the consequences are unpredictable.

+**Q: Is this even legal?**
+A: No one has complained yet.